Type of qualification

 Careers and job opportunities

-The BSpEx will prepare you for a variety of careers in New Zealand’s large sport and exercise industry.
-This might include the growing areas of community sport, fitness, professional sport, sport administration and wellness.
-Potential careers and fields include:
+The BSpEx will prepare you for a variety of careers in the growing areas of community sport, fitness, professional sport, sport administration, health and wellness, including roles in:

 - medical centres, hospitals, clinics and aged care facilities